ejmastnak/ejmastnak.github.io/tutorials/vim-latex/ultisnips.md

 ---
 title: UltiSnips Plugin Guide for LaTeX \| Vim and LaTeX Series Part 2

+prev-filename: prerequisites
+prev-display-name: "« 1.
+Prerequisites"
+next-filename: ftplugin
+next-display-name: "3.
+Vim's ftplugin system »"

 ---

+{% include vim-latex-navbar.html %}

-# An UltiSnips guide for LaTeX workflows
+# 2. An UltiSnips guide for LaTeX workflows
 This is part two in a [seven-part series]({% link tutorials/vim-latex/intro.md %}) explaining how to use the Vim text editor to efficiently write LaTeX documents.
 This article covers snippets, which are templates of commonly reused code that, when used properly, will dramatically speed up your LaTeX writing.